 The University of New Mexico Board of Regents voted against hearing head football coach Bob Davie’s appeal — and it was announced Thursday that his suspension would soon begin.

-Interim President Chaouki Abdallah announced that Davie’s suspension would officially start Feb.
+Interim President Chaouki Abdallah announced that Davie’s suspension will officially start Feb.
 17 and continue through March 18, without pay.

 News of the suspension might have been a surprise to some — perhaps even Davie.
 The head coach seemed to think his suspension would not interfere with spring practice, which began last Friday.

 Following one of last week’s football practices, Davie said he had not been given any additional details following the decision by the Board of Regents not to hear his appeal.